dojo/docs/developer/design/loader/edit1.rst

   The package configuration.
 This is a combination of all passed package configurations.

 waiting
   A list of modules the loader has requested that have not yet arrived.
-If the loader seems to stall, look here second; look in your debugger’s network panel for 404 errors first.
+If the loader seems to stall, look here second; look in your debugger's network panel for 404 errors first.

 execQ
   The queue of modules that is scheduled to execute.
 If this queue seems stalled, then there is almost certainly another problem, probably 404 errors, syntax errors, or naming errors elsewhere.